-Map: Whilst we recommend using an OS map, here’s the Lake District National Park’s super-handy Ullswater map, featuring the Howtown to Glenridding family walk and our detailed guide to the walk which you can print off here.
+Map: Whilst we recommend using an OS map, here’s the Lake District National Park’s super-handy Ullswater map, featuring the Howtown to Glenridding family walk and our detailed guide to the walk.

 Refreshments: Howtown Hotel offers light lunches to non-residents and is only a few minutes from the pier.
 There’s also plenty of picnic spots along the walk.

 The Ratchers Bar, in The Glenridding Hotel serves pub grub, has a great beer garden and allows dogs, only open from 3pm over Winter months but midday during the summer.
 Also attached to this centrally located hotel is Kilners Coffee Shop which is open from 10am serving hot drinks and cakes and has Wifi if you’re keen to catch up on emails!

 Loveliest spot that man has found

 Literary master William Wordsworth strolled along Ullswater one spring day in 1802.
 He was so inspired by the daffodils he wrote “I Wandered Lonely as a Cloud”.
 It has become one of the most famous poems in English literature.